-How do complex organisms retain crucial morphologies over long evolutionary time scales ?
+How do complex organisms retain gene regulatory instructions over long evolutionary time scales ?

 The evolution of gene regulation

 Natural variation is a crucial property of life because it is the outcome of a dynamic genome which creates vast combinatorial population diversity as a hedge against natural selection.
 Natural variation denotes individual variants of the population with the molecular composition to either adapt to changing environmental conditions or perish due to a lack of adaptive potential.
 It has been debated for decades whether point mutations, transposons, gene/genome duplications, or changes in gene regulation are the major molecular mechanisms generating natural variation in genomic landscapes.

 To contribute to this debate, we use a comparative approach to study the evolution of gene regulation and aim to associate gene regulatory changes with the adaptive evolution of complex traits.

 Ultimately, we seek to answer the question how gene regulatory instructions are retained across diverse species despite the presence of natural variation and heterochrony (shifts in developmental timing) driving changes in gene expression.

 Detection of conserved and variable modules in gene regulatory networks using a comparative approach